-Here are 11 questions that ASBO members have asked most frequently, in their response to a questionnaire I sent out earlier this year:
+Here are questions that ASBO members have asked most frequently, in their response to a questionnaire I sent out earlier this year:

-- 1. Is it better to have a desktop computer or a portable computer? - 2.
-Why is a portable computer more expensive than a desktop computer, even though both may have the same memory, speed, and peripherals? - 3.
+- 1. Is it better to have a desktop computer or a laptop computer? - 2.
+Why is a laptop computer more expensive than a desktop computer, even though both may have the same memory, speed, and peripherals? - 3.
 How much memory will I need in my hard drive?
-What about RAM? - 4.
-Do I need a 3.5 inch disk drive as well as the CD-ROM drive? - 5.
+What about RAM?

+- 4. Do I need a DVD drive? - 5.
 What provision should there be for accommodating future upgrades? - 6.
-What speed should the modem have?

-- 7. I'm a consultant who travels fairly frequently.
-Do I need both a desktop and a portable computer?
-Or is it safe to have my whole office in a portable computer and carry it with me?
-What are the risks?
-Do airport security systems pose a danger, maybe erase information? - 8.
+What speed should the processor have? - 7.
+I'm a consultant who travels fairly frequently.
+Do I need both a desktop and a laptop computer?
+Or is it safe to have my whole office in a laptop computer and carry it with me?
+What are the risks? - 8.
 How long can I expect my computer to last?
 (By which I mean how soon will it become too slow, or impossible to upgrade?) - 9.
 What new technologies are on the horizon, that I don't know about yet but should be aware of? - 10.
 What software should I look for, either bundled (built in) or as an add-on? - 11.
 Where can I find training locally that will help me use my computer more efficiently?